sachitsac/lumen-sample-api/src/readme.md

 ### API

-** AUTH **
+**AUTH Endpoint**

 This endpoint will authenticate a user provided they exist in the system and return a valid JWT token that can be used to request further jobs endpoints.
-This token is valid for 2 hrs and will need to be renewed after that to make further requests.
+This token is valid for 1 hour and will need to be renewed after that to make further requests.

 Note: There is not refresh token / exchange token api implemented yet.